MasoniteFramework/docs/the-craft-command.md

 If you need to create a model in a specific folder starting from the `app` folder, then just run:

 ```
-$ craft model Models\ModelName
+$ craft model Models/ModelName
 ```

 This will create a model in `app/Models/ModelName.py.`

 ### Creating a Service Provider

-Service Providers is a really powerful feature of Masonite.
+Service Providers are a really powerful feature of Masonite.
 If you'd like to create your own service provider, just run:

 ```
 $ craft provider DashboardProvider
 ```

 This will create a file at `app/providers/DashboardProvider.py`

+Read more about Service Providers under the "Service Provider" documentation.

 ### Creating Views